 Do staff get holiday pay on zero hour contract?

-Yes, workers do get holiday pay even on a zero hour contract.
+get holiday pay even on a zero hour contract.
 Even though they might work fewer hours than full-time employees, these workers still have rights.
 This includes a right to annual leave.

 How to calculate holiday entitlement